sumitsekhar/mhe-angular-vending-machine/README.md

 In this exercise you will build the brains of a vending machine.
 It will accept money, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.

-The point of this kata is to provide a larger than trivial exercise that will show your understanding of Typescript and Angular 2.
+The point of this kata is to provide a larger than trivial exercise that will show your understanding of Typescript and Angular.
 A significant portion of the effort will be in determining how to create your components and interact with the provided Angular services for managing communication across components and external API calls.

 ## Setup